 On Twitter: @justinpleslie

-Justin Leslie is an established difference maker, demonstrating an unprecedented impact on Azusa Pacific basketball both as a player and into a successful coaching career.
-The most significant milestones and achievements in the program's history have been influenced during Leslie's 18 years of direct involvement with Cougar basketball, and the 37-year old has cultivated a unique coaching style which reflects his thoughtful, calculating nature with a youthful enthusiasm for developing the next generation of young leaders.
+Justin Leslie is an established difference maker, demonstrating an unprecedented impact on Azusa Pacific basketball both as a player and now as an established successful head coach.
+The most significant milestones and achievements in the program's history have been influenced during Leslie's 19 years of direct involvement with Cougar basketball, and the 38-year old has cultivated a unique coaching style which reflects his thoughtful, calculating nature with a youthful enthusiasm for developing the next generation of young leaders.

-Leslie was voted the National Association of Basketball Coaches (NABC) West Region Coach of the Year for his efforts, guiding Azusa Pacific into the Division II national rankings in early December for the first of 13 consecutive weeks in the top 25 poll.
-The Cougars were ranked as high as 11th and finished the season ranked 14th.
+Leslie was voted the National Association of Basketball Coaches (NABC) West Region Coach of the Year in 2015, guiding Azusa Pacific into the Division II national rankings in early December for the first of 13 consecutive weeks in the top 25 poll.
+The Cougars were ranked as high as 11th and finished the season ranked 14th with a 27-6 overall record.
 Leslie presided over a 14-game winning streak, the sixth-longest in program history, over a two-month stretch which included road wins over West Region regular-season conference champions Western Oregon (GNAC) and Chico State (CCAA).

 Starting a group of five seniors for all 33 games of the 2014-15 season, Leslie guided the program to a perfect 15-0 record at home, tying two previous seasons (1993-94 and 1996-97) for the best unbeaten home records in program history.
 Victories over Western Oregon, Cal Poly Pomona, and California Baptist in the first three rounds of the NCAA Division II Tournament wrapped up the Cougars' success at the Felix Event Center, where they won the program's first Division II regional title with a 91-79 win over California Baptist.